katreinhart/new-app/README.md

 TODO

 Navigation
-[ ] Replace Authors tab with Explore tab (Available Courses screen)
+[x] Replace Authors tab with Explore tab (Available Courses screen) [ ] Figure out how to make navigation not have a visible top bar

 Home Screen
 [ ] Status bar color